Yale-BIM/f21-assignments/assignment-3/README.md

    The `target` is a single number: 1 if the corresponding input image shows a face, or 0 otherwise.
    Thus, the target tensor is 2D.
 It has shape Nx1.

-3. Your main task in this assignment is to complete the train_face_detection.py script so that
+3. Your main task in this assignment is to complete the `main` function of the train_face_detection.py script so that it:
-it:

    a.
 Splits the input data into a training and validation set.